cwrc/CWRC-Mapping-Timelines-Project/README.md

 View each component's documentation to see a description of the component, the parameters it can accept in `params`, any special conditions, and some examples of its use.
 All parameters are optional, except when otherwise specified.

 ### `<map>`
+A google map adorned with tokens (pins, paths, and areas) for geodata in the data set.
+See the Data section for how each type must be denoted in the dataset.

-A google map with pins at each geolocation in the data set.
-If there are multiple pins at the same location, the stack will bear the number of points in it.
-When a stack is clicked the pins will spiral out into individuals for more precise selection.
+If multiple pin tokens share the same location, the stack will bear the number of points in it and be given the "default" color as defined in the color table.
+Similarly, when pins are bunched together, they spread out when clicked to allow precise selection.

-Records with multiple locations have all pins "linked", so that selecting one will highlight all.
+All of a record's tokens are grouped so that selecting one will highlight the others as well.

 **Parameters**